 Galleria degli Uffizi, Florence

-· see Resources below for links to high‑resolution images ·
+see Sources below for links to high‑resolution images

 Florentine painter Sandro Botticelli painted this version of The Adoration of the Magi in 1475-76.
 He was close to 30 years old at the time, already a well-known artist, and a client of the wealthiest and most powerful political and artistic patrons in Florence, the Medici.

 The painting, in tempera on wood, was made for the basilica of Santa Maria Novella, to be the altarpiece in the del Lama family’s private chapel.
-Gaspare di Zanobi del Lama, a banker and exchange broker who was also a Medici client, commissioned the painting in an attempt to put his sins behind him.
+Gaspare di Zanobi del Lama, a banker, tax collector, and exchange broker who was also a Medici client, commissioned the painting in an attempt to put his sins behind him.
 Moneylenders like Gaspare worried about the health of their souls due to the usurious fees they charged, though that worry never seemed to result in rate reductions.
 Instead, they preferred to do penance by using some of their profits to endow chantries or pay for construction projects and art commissions such as this one.

-Alas, by the time I got to Florence the Adoration of the Magi was no longer at Santa Maria Novella when I was there.
+Alas, by the time I got to Florence the Adoration of the Magi was no longer at Santa Maria Novella.
 The painting had been sold in 1570, when alterations were made to the church.
-The purchaser was Don Fabio d’Arrazola, Marchese di Mondragone, favoured chamberlain in the court of His Grace Francesco I de’ Medici, Regent and later Grand Duke of Tuscany.
+The purchaser was Don Fabio d’Arrazola, Marchese di Mondragone, favoured chamberlain at the court of His Grace Francesco I de’ Medici, Regent and later Grand Duke of Tuscany.
 Mondragone, an avid art collector, had the Botticelli moved to his newly-refurbished palace nearby.
-As my luck would have it, just a few months before my arrival the half-Spanish chamberlain was caught passing Tuscan secrets to Philip II at the Escorial, and fell hard from His Grace’s good graces.
+As luck would have it, just a few months before my arrival the half-Spanish chamberlain was caught passing Tuscan secrets to Philip II at the Escorial, and he fell hard from His Grace’s good graces.
 He had to sell his bello palazzo per una canzone and leave town pronto.
-I’m pretty sure the painting was still there during my visit, but I wasn’t able to make arrangements to see it.
-I didn’t want to start an international incident (England and Spain before the Armada, it was complicated), so I swallowed my disappointment and spent my time in the church with the Ghirlandaio frescoes instead.
+I’m pretty sure the painting was still at the palazzo during my visit, but I wasn’t able to make arrangements to see it.
+I didn’t want to start an international incident – England and Spain before the Armada, things were complicated.
+I swallowed my disappointment and spent my time at the church with the Ghirlandaio frescoes instead.